 An Ideal Financial Planner is the immunity booster to your financial health.
-Not only does it help you manage your short term and long-term financial situation, but also help you make sound financial decisions on your goals, and determine the methods to achieve them.
+Not only does it help you manage your short-term and long-term financial situation, but also helps you make sound financial decisions on your goals, and determine the methods to achieve them.

 Creating an ideal financial plan includes taking into consideration all your assets (how much you get paid, what’s in your savings and checking accounts, how much is in your retirement fund), as well as your liabilities, including loans, credit cards, and other personal debts.

-Now that your resolve to make a debt plan is strong, here are some key highlights that you need to include as a part of your financial inventory
+Now that your resolve to make a debt plan is strong, here are some key highlights that you need to include as part of your financial inventory:

 - A list of assets, including items like your emergency fund, retirement accounts, other investment and savings accounts, real estate equity, education savings, etc. (any valuable jewellery, such as an engagement ring, belongs here, too).